dehesa/CodableCSV/README.md

 This framework provides:

--   Active row-by-row (field-by-field) **CSV reader & writer**.
+-   Active row-by-row **CSV reader & writer**.
 -   **Swift's Codable** interface.
 -   Support for multiple inputs/outputs: in-memory, file system, binary socket, etc.
 -   CSV encoding & configuration inferral (e.g. what field/row delimiters are being used).
 -   Multiplatform support & **no dependencies**.

-## Usage
+# Usage

-### Codable

 Swift's Codable is one of the easiest way to interface with encoded files (e.g. JSON, PLIST, and now CSV).

-The process is usually pretty similar.
+## Decodable

 ```swift
 import CodableCSV